Genocide

 Source Collection: The Holocaust

-This collection of sources provides windows into the brutality of the Holocaust.
+This collection of primary sources provides a glimpse of the brutality—and banality—of the atrocities committed during the Holocaust.

 Nuremberg Laws, Nuremberg Trials